-- a. the sale of suitable real estate owned by the Confederation; - b. the provision of suitable real estate owned by the Confederation without waiving claims to land lease interests; - c. the provision of suitable real estate owned by the Confederation subject to a fixed-term waiver of claims to land lease interests; - d. the acquisition of real estate owned by third parties; - e. a combination of the measures under letters a-d; - f. further measures necessary to the success of the innovation parks, which cannot be achieved through standard promotion methods under Article 7 paragraph 1, particularly fixed-term interest-free loans or other appropriate financing instruments. - The following requirements apply to the support: - a.
+- a. the sale of suitable real estate owned by the Confederation; - b. the provision of suitable real estate owned by the Confederation without waiving claims to land lease interests; - c. the provision of suitable real estate owned by the Confederation subject to a fixed-term waiver of claims to land lease interests; - d. the acquisition of real estate owned by third parties; - e. a combination of the measures under letters a-d; - f. further measures necessary to the success of the innovation parks which cannot be achieved through standard promotion methods under Article 7 paragraph 1, particularly fixed-term interest-free loans or other appropriate financing instruments or contributions to the operating costs of the institution responsible in accordance with paragraph 2 letter b.

+The following requirements apply to the support:

+- a.
 Land use and local area planning requirements for the planned use of the real estate concerned must be met in full at the time of the federal decree under Article 32 paragraph 2. - b.
-A private or public institution with diverse national investors with the involvement of several cantons and the private sector is responsible for the construction of the innovation park; its establishment must at the latest coincide with the federal decree. - c.
-The institution responsible for the construction of the innovation park guarantees, in particular: - 1. long-term-oriented development and the reliable operation of the innovation park; - 2. compliance with all building law and public procurement law requirements for public and private investors; - a clearly regulated structural and management organisation adapted to its legal form, which observes the principles applicable to public institutions regarding accounting, financial controlling and financial reporting to its investors; - 4. regulated rights for the ETH Board, the institutions of the ETH Domain and other interested higher education institutions to participate in decision-making processes on issues affecting the activities and interests of these bodies and institutions.
+A private or public institution with diverse national investors with the involvement of several cantons and the private sector is responsible for the construction of the innovation park; its establishment must at the latest coincide with the federal decree. - The institution responsible for the construction of the innovation park guarantees, in particular: - long-term-oriented development and the reliable operation of the innovation park; - compliance with all building law and public procurement law requirements for public and private investors; - a clearly regulated structural and management organisation adapted to its legal form, which observes the principles applicable to public institutions regarding accounting, financial controlling and financial reporting to its investors; - 4. regulated rights for the ETH Board, research institutes within the Federal Institutes of Technology Domain and other interested higher education institutions to participate in decision-making processes on issues affecting the activities and interests of these bodies and institutions.

-The construction of the innovation park will be divided across several sites.
+&lt;sup>3 The construction of the innovation park will be divided across several sites.
 For the institutions responsible for the locations, different funding bodies may be provided under paragraph 2 letter b.
 The requirements under paragraph 2 letter c apply to all of these institutions.
 Furthermore, the institutions responsible for each location must be able to provide a sufficient guarantee of appropriate networking of the locations.